-There are so many different classroom apps for teachers out there and because we have such busy schedules it can be a bit of a gamble choosing the right ones, especially as they can sometimes take a while to set up with all of our classes.
+There are so many different educational apps for students out there and because we have such busy schedules it can be a bit of a gamble choosing the right ones, especially as they can sometimes take a while to set up with all of our classes.

-I have arranged the reviews into the following sections:
+I have arranged the educational apps for students reviews into the following sections:

 - Classroom Management.

 Classroom Management Classroom Apps For Teachers.